Nevenall/Shift-X/src/System/00 Quickstart.md

 Change a power into a complication and shut it down.
 This one is almost worth 2 in the blades world.

+## Teams

+The heart of *Shift-X* is the team of heroes.

+Big question, do teams have a tier, and if so, how does it advance? we know what it means more or less, the quality of things like gear and cohorts.

 ## Gear

 Almost every superteam has some kind of standard gear, even if that's just communcation equipment.